GenerousLabs/share/do.md

+# Sprint 3

+Let's start planning the next sprint properly.

+Key focus candidates:

+- Friends of friends
+- Stability, error recovery, reliability
+- Archiving content

+Questions for foaf:

+- [x] How do we track this in redux?
+  - What about keeping the format as is and using a selector to find duplicated uuids, then somehow presenting them as a single unit to the user?
+- [x] What about multiple friends sharing the same item with me?
+  - How do we present this?
+  - Some kind of change to the UI, but can be figured out later
+- [x] Can I archive something that I imported?
+  - Defer that until the archive stage...
+- [x] How do I see what items are available for me to "import"?
+  - Add an icon to lists in Browse

 # Scratchpad

+- [x] Browser links with variables don't work on iOS
+- [x] Add a reload button to refetch
+- [ ] Workflow to add users to the server and create the links
 - [x] The commands repo is not being pushed
 - [x] Long names without spaces break the website on mobile
 - [x] When clicking "accept invite", there's no action visible in the app